 Very Rev. Walter Conway,P.P., Glenamadd,y 1896-1919 provided the following account of the Workhouse in his booklet entitled “Historical Notes on the Parish of Glenamaddy”.

 The principal officers of the Workhouse Administration were the Master, a Matron, a School Teacher and a Porter.
-The duties of the Master centred on the admission and registering of inmates, noting their religion and if they were able-bodied, providing work – hence the name workhouse.
-Joe Conneally, the last Master built an elegant townhouse as a family home in Main Street when the Workhouse ceased operations.
+The duties of the Master included the admission and registration of inmates, taking note of their religion and allocating work to the able-bodied – hence the name workhouse.
+Joe Conneally, the last Master, built an elegant townhouse as a family home in Main Street when the Workhouse ceased operations.
 It later became the residence of Pádraig Ó Séadhacháin, Principal of Lisín na h-Eilte National School and after that it formed part of Áras Bríde Nursing Home.

 The Matron supervised the nurses, checked the linen and beds for cleanliness and deputised for the Master should he be absent on other business.
 Schooling had an important role too, children received instruction, were disciplined and advised on morals and industry.
 Thomas Garvey, Clondoyle, was a teacher in the Workhouse.

 The Workhouse porter manned the gate, recorded the name of and business of all officers or other persons entering or leaving.
 He took charge of the clothes of the inmates and searched anyone whom he may suspect of having spirits.
 M. Brennan was a porter at Glenamaddy Workhouse in 1913 and James Leary who was a van driver in the same year requested an increase in his salary from £10 to £12.